KaiyuHe998/Reasoning_human_test/README.md

 # If you do not have conda on your device then you need to use:
-- github codespace (Recommand): https://github.com/codespaces (120 core hour reset every month which is enough for the project)，
+- GitHub codespace (Recommend): https://github.com/codespaces (120 core hour reset every month which is enough for the project)，
-- replit (Recommand): https://replit.com/ (Free with limited comput power)
+- replit (Recommend): https://replit.com/ (Free with limited computing power)
 - binder： [https://mybinder.org](https://mybinder.org/v2/gh/MeanStudent/Reasoning_human_test.git/HEAD)